 There are so many helpful options out there to get you up and running.
 Faithlife Media is an awesome tool that lets you customize images and create beautiful pieces of content that match the branding of your church.
 It provides hundreds of ready-to-use images curated by season, holiday, and theme.

 Make a list of all the content ideas you have and find strategic places to add them to the calendar.
 Account for the rhythm of the seasons.
 During busy times like Christmas and Easter, promote your events.
 During downtime, post engaging questions or quotes.

 Since the point of social media is building relationships, one of the most important things you can do is respond.
 Whether the comment is positive, negative, or neutral, responding is the best way to keep the engagement going.
 It also shows that your church is active, available, and caring.

 Reshare local events, interesting articles, or content from other ministries and churches.
 This shows that you’re a team player and broadens your reach.
 It allows new people to see your content—which could be their first opportunity to hear about your church.

-This post on social media for churches originally appeared in the February 2020 edition of Ministry Team magazine.
+This article on social media for churches is adapted from the February 2020 edition of Ministry Team magazine.